 The corn starch based thickener is almost the same as the flour thickener.
 Overall, the preparation process is the same, just the ingredients are different.

 What You Will Need

-Corn Starch-Based Thickener (For Thickening 1 cup of BBQ Sauce)
+Corn Starch-Based Thickener (For thickening 1 cup of barbecue topping)

 - 1 Tablespoons of Corn Starch